IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/packages/wp-content/plugins/gutenberg-metabox-jsonschema/README.md

 ## Tips

-### Don't use React directly

-If you are in the need to use React functions/hooks : **Do not import and use React directly !**

-Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is a lightweight wrapper around React providing exactly the same functions as React.
+### `@wordpress/element` is deprecated

+Package [@wordpress/element](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-element/) is deprecated since WordPress 6.4.0.
+It's recommended to use the `react` directly.

-An example: Don't use `import React from 'react'` but use `import { render } from '@wordpress/element'` instead.
+An example: Don't use `import { render } from '@wordpress/element'` but `import React from 'react'`.

 ### Stretch the limits of [react-jsonschema-form](https://github.com/rjsf-team/react-jsonschema-form)